bekiremanet/Smart-Irrigation-System/README.md

 In this study, Smart Irrigation system was simulated.
 MQTT protocol was used in the project.
 MQTT Broker is built on Raspberry PI.

+There are relays for opening and closing the water valves and heat-humidity sensor (DHT11) in the system.

 Units that perform Publisher and Subscriber functions are also available on the Raspberry PI.